Cullen, Moray: History

 The central market cross in the town square originally stood in the old town.
 During the building of the new town, it was temporarily erected at the top of the ancient fort structure that guards the entrance to the Cullen Burn, known as the Castle Hill.
 This resulted in the present layout of the village, a generous cross shape of two major streets, Seafield Street and Grant Street, with a central town square and "the Seatown" sandwiched on the false beach between the mouth of the burn and the harbour.
 In the previous layout, the town was spread along a road above and parallel to the burn, running between the Castle Hill and Cullen House, the Seatown being at the mouth of the burn where boats used to be pulled up onto the beach.
 The most prominent building in the new town is Cullen Town Hall, which was completed in 1823.

 The fishing industry developed quickly in the 1880s, and the harbour was busy with large fishing boats, these giving way to steam drifters at the start of the 20th century.
 The industry became centralised on larger harbours, the boats became larger diesel-engined designs that required non-tidal access.
 The site of Cullen railway station was redeveloped after the station closed in 1968.

 The main part of Cullen House dates from 1543.
 An east wing was added in 1711, and there were alterations by David Bryce in 1858.
 The House and estate buildings were converted into fourteen dwellings in 1983 by Kit Martin.
 Prior to the use of Cullen House by the Earls of Seafield, the castle of Findlater, now a ruin, on a rocky coastal outcrop approximately 2 mi to the east, was the Earl's seat.

+Fishing

+Reporting on Cullen in 1911, the Annual Report of the Fishery Board states:

+"Line fishing only prosecuted locally; fishermen chiefly employed at herring fishing at the principal centres in Scotland, England and Ireland.".
+The principal kinds of fish landed in Cullen for that year were codlings and haddocks.